Changissnz/selfinterest/README.md

 the reason of one or more artificial axioms said human being chose to satisfy.
 So passion unfulfilled must make a slave out of the reason followed, according to Hume, or?
-Maybe the passion was not of a magnitude that passes a threshold.
+Maybe the passion was not of a magnitude that passed a threshold.
 A human being not at the right place cannot fulfill the specific objectives borne from their passion.
 For the time and the space, there is a lot of science, many methodologies, to ensure that passion has the greatest or lowest possibility of actualizing on